 Having grown up with the edition illustrated by Joan Aiken’s regular artist Pat Marriott, this version came as something of a surprise.
 The heroine’s Seventies styled flares are gone, replaced with some very natty fashions.
 This is an altogether more detailed work with a distinctly Sixties production.

 Pene du Bois seems to be working as hard as he can against the original brief, producing a knowingly arty book which plays with perspective (see the duck’s pointing their guns skywards above), uses art references and even includes a ‘hold to light’ trick in the scene where the narrator’s teacher gets fingered and transforms into a cat in front of your eyes.
 But the real showpiece comes in the sequence where the Gregg’s lose their wings and tumble back down to earth.
 Dahl writes it beautifully.

 ‘Then the black that was before their eyes turned to blue, to green, to red and then to gold, and suddenly, there they were, standing in lovely bright sunshine in their own garden, near their own house, and everything was back to normal once again’.

 Pat Marriott illustrates this scene as if the family are waking from a bad dream.
 Quentin Blake conjures a nightmare of scratchy stick figures fighting their way through the murk of thick, cross hatched pencil.

-William Pène du Bois on the other hand goes to town, producing the children’s book version of the Stargate scene from Stanley Kubrick’s 2001: A Space Odyssey.
+William Pène du Bois goes to town, producing the children’s book equivalent of the Stargate scene from 2001: A Space Odyssey.

-It’s superbly trippy, and quite unlike anything else in any other Roald Dahl book.
+It’s superbly trippy, and quite unlike any other Roald Dahl book.
 I imagine he hated it.
-Happy Birthday Roald.
+Happy birthday Roald.